mflem8/Digital-Humidor2/README.md

 # README

 Digital Humidor is a simple Rails app that allows users to keep track of their favorite cicgars.
+Users can view their own cigars as well as cigars tracked by other users.
 A user may sign up directly through the app, or with Google.
 Users can browse cigars they've added previously, add new cigars, leave ratings and reviews.

 # Getting Started -